MuchAdoNet/muchadonet.github.io/docs/transactions.md

 ## ADO.NET access

 You can attach an existing `IDbTransaction` to the connector by calling `AttachTransaction`.
+Call it only when the connection is already open, and dispose the returned object when you are done to clear the attached transaction.
+Use the `noDispose` parameter when the transaction is owned elsewhere to prevent MuchAdo from disposing it.

 If you need to access the `IDbTransaction` that is stored by the connector, use the `Transaction` property.
 If there is no active transaction, the property will be null.